ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Introduction

 \subsection{Contributions}

-This paper makes the following contributions: \begin{enumerate}[nosep,leftmargin=1.5em] \item We introduce \ZKACE, a zero-knowledge authorization layer built on top of deterministic identity derivation, in which transaction authorization is proven via zero-knowledge proofs rather than explicit post-quantum signature objects. \item We propose an on-chain data model consisting of a compact identity commitment and per-transaction zero-knowledge authorization proofs, replacing kilobyte-scale signature artifacts with constant-size verification material. \item We formally specify the zero-knowledge circuit statement underlying \ZKACE, including its public inputs, private witnesses, and five core constraints. \item We define game-based security notions---authorization soundness, replay resistance, substitution resistance, and cross-domain separation---and provide reduction-based security arguments under standard assumptions (knowledge soundness, collision resistance, \DIDP identity-root recovery hardness). \item We describe two replay-protection mechanisms (nonce-registry and nullifier-set) with a formal analysis of their respective trade-offs. \item We present aggregation and recursion strategies that enable batch authorization and scalable verification for high-throughput systems. \item We provide a structural, protocol-level accounting of on-chain authorization data requirements, demonstrating an order-of-magnitude reduction relative to signature-based post-quantum authorization. \item We report a reference implementation and single-threaded CPU benchmarks validating the constraint counts and demonstrating sub-millisecond verification and sub-100\,ms proving on consumer hardware. \end{enumerate}
+This paper makes the following contributions: \begin{enumerate}[nosep,leftmargin=1.5em] \item We introduce \ZKACE, a zero-knowledge authorization layer built on top of deterministic identity derivation, in which transaction authorization is proven via zero-knowledge proofs rather than explicit post-quantum signature objects. \item We propose an on-chain data model consisting of a compact identity commitment and per-transaction zero-knowledge authorization proofs, replacing kilobyte-scale signature artifacts with constant-size verification material. \item We formally specify the zero-knowledge circuit statement underlying \ZKACE, including its public inputs, private witnesses, and five core constraints. \item We define game-based security notions---authorization soundness, replay resistance, substitution resistance, and cross-domain separation---and provide reduction-based security arguments under standard assumptions (knowledge soundness, collision resistance, \DIDP identity-root recovery hardness). \item We describe two replay-protection mechanisms (nonce-registry and nullifier-set) with a formal analysis of their respective trade-offs. \item We present batching and recursion strategies for high-throughput systems, while treating constant-verification recursive aggregation as future work beyond the current benchmarked implementation. \item We provide a structural, protocol-level accounting of on-chain authorization data requirements, demonstrating an order-of-magnitude reduction relative to signature-based post-quantum authorization. \item We report a reference implementation with two pluggable backends---Circle STARK (Stwo, transparent and hash-based, with post-quantum security conditional on the instantiated parameters) and Groth16/BN254 (compact classical proofs)---with Criterion.rs benchmarks for the unified replay-circuit path.
+The STARK backend achieves 14.5\,ms proving and 1.1\,ms verification (341 active rows / 361 AIR constraint expressions, 11 permutations); the Groth16 backend achieves 37.3\,ms proving and 1.6\,ms verification over 2,155 R1CS constraints with 128-byte compressed proofs.
+Under deployment models with mandatory per-block STARK aggregation and on-chain aggregate verification, per-transaction consensus-visible data is ${\approx}\,$160 bytes (public inputs only) plus amortized aggregation proof overhead shared across all transactions in the block.
+Under a builder-off-path model, the per-transaction consensus-visible footprint is likewise ${\approx}\,$160 bytes, with aggregate proof verification handled by the block builder rather than the chain consensus.
+We provide a quantitative comparative analysis showing a roughly 500--2,300$\times$ constraint reduction relative to in-circuit post-quantum signature verification. \end{enumerate}